pranay-bob/About-Me/README.md

 ▪️Interested in exploring the possibilities of "web Development"

-▪️fun fact: I think I am Funny XD ✨
+▪️fun fact: I think I am Funny XD

-▪️📬To get in touch with me, please email me at pranaybobade98@gmail.com
+▪️To get in touch with me, please email me at pranaybobade98@gmail.com

 <hr>